0la0/simpleGAvis/README.md

 http://en.wikipedia.org/wiki/Genetic_algorithm

-The program runs on JRE 1.7+ and uses Swing.
+Dependencies: JRE 1.8+

+There are currently two different user interfaces, one for visualizing the algorithm in 2D space (made in swing), and another for visualizing it in 3D space (JavaFX).

-The user can parameterize and view genetic algorithms as text, images, or animations.
+To view genetic algorithms as text, 2D images, or 2D animations:
 ###Usage
 Compile:
 ```Shell